sirjoka/Google-Data-Analysis-Case-Study-Cyclistic-Bike-/README.md

 Now using R, I will...

-## CREATE A SINGLE DATA FRAME
+Create a single data-frame by joining all the files (12) into a single file

-### Check list of column names and number of columns
+Check list of column names and number of columns

-### Inspect Data by checking for consistency in each data column
+Inspect Data by checking for consistency in each data column

-### Join individual data frames into one single data frame
+Join individual data frames into one single data frame

-### Check list of column names and number of columns
+Check list of column names and number of columns

-### Inspect Data by checking for consistency in each data column
+Inspect Data by checking for consistency in each data column

-## CLEAN DATA AND FORMAT READY FOR ANALYSIS
+Clean data and get it ready for analysis

 # =============================================

 # STEP 4: ANALYZE DATA BY RUNNING ANALYTICAL QUERIES

-## Run exploratory analysis to find trends, patterns and insights to understand data more.
+Run exploratory analysis to find trends, patterns and insights to understand data more.

 # =============================================

 # STEP 5: SHARE INSIGTHS AND VISUALS TO HIGLIGHT TRENDS AND RELATIONSHIPS

-## Visualize data to easily identify trends and relationships
+Visualize data to easily identify trends and relationships

 # =============================================

-## STEP 6: ACT
+# STEP 6: ACT

-## Read the powerpoint presenation attached for recommended acts.
+Read the powerpoint presenation attached for recommended acts.

 # =============================================